mahammadmsmv/ML-project/README.md

-Can we smoking beaviour based on education level?
+Can we predict smoking beaviour based on education level?